RELATIONAL CULTURAL THEORY SPEAKER

 Dr. Schwartz is a uniquely gifted teacher.
 Her presentations are as engaging as they are complex, integrating Relational Cultural Theory and higher education practice with the perfect combination of clarity and humor.
 Dr. Schwartz is the ultimate ‘connected teacher.’

-“Connected Teaching: How a Relational Approach Fuels Learning and Builds Faculty Resilience.”
-Presented at Designing Effective Teaching – Lilly Bethesda, Virtual.
-(2020, May)
+“Connected Teaching: How a Relational Approach Fuels Learning and Builds Faculty Resilience.” – Simmons University Keynote on Excellence in Teaching, Virtual.
+(2021, May)

 “Connected Teaching: Mutuality and Mattering in the Age of Distraction.”
 Keynote, Connecting with Adult Learners: A Multi-Generational Challenge, Rutgers School of Social Work Part-Time Lecturers Conference, New Brunswick, NJ.
 (2020, January)